Constitution of Rhode Island: Constitutional Convention

+After unsuccessfully petitioning the Rhode Island Legislature to expand suffrage beyond land owners, a group of Rhode Island residents held a voluntary constitutional convention in 1841.
 Prior to 1842, Rhode Island was still governed by the 1663 Royal Charter.
 At nearly two centuries old, the document essentially restricted voting rights to a very small population of elite, rural, landowning native-born white males.
 Two disenfranchised groups in particular, immigrants and free African-American laborers, had been petitioning the General Assembly for the right to vote for decades.

-These issues came to a head with the Dorr Rebellion in spring 1842.
+These issues came to a head with the Dorr Rebellion in spring 1842 which attempted to enforce the new Rhode Island Constitution through force.
+The proceeding clash between rival governments led to the landmark case of Luther v.
+Borden, which defined the unwillingness of the U.S. Supreme Court to determine the legitimacy of elected State governments, a cornerstone of the political question doctrine.
 Although the rebellion was led by middle-class urban white males, it forced conservative leaders in Rhode Island to consider the larger question of expansion of suffrage.

 In September 1842, a Constitutional Convention was held at the Colony House in Newport to confront the issue of expanding suffrage.
-Black civil rights activists including Ichabod Northup and James Jefferson pushed for the right to vote; they were joined by whites including Crawford Allan, future governor James Y. Smith, reformer Thomas Robinson Hazard, and The Providence Journal editor Henry Bowen Anthony.
+Black civil rights activists including Ichabod Northup and James Jefferson pushed for the right to vote.
+They were joined by whites including Crawford Allan, future governor James Y. Smith, reformer Thomas Robinson Hazard, and The Providence Journal editor Henry Bowen Anthony.

 When the constitution was put to a public vote in November 1842, a ballot question asked whether voting rights should be restricted to whites only.
 Voters rejected the restriction by a three to one margin, thus making Rhode Island the first state to grant suffrage to African-Americans.
 The new constitution was ratified by an overwhelming vote of 7,024 to 51.
 The turnout was meager, as the opposition boycotted the election.

 The constitution became effective in May 1843.
 Much of the text of the 1663 charter language remained in the new version.